ccao-data/data-architecture/dbt/models/ccao/docs.md

 # dtbl_modelvals

 {% docs table_dtbl_modelvals %}
 Archived model values produced by the [legacy Data Department AVM](https://gitlab.com/ccao-data-science---modeling/ccao_sf_cama_dev).
+Archived documentation can be found [here](https://gitlab.com/ccao-data-science---modeling/ccao_sf_cama_dev/-/blob/master/data_dictionary_constituents/DTBL_MODELVALS.csv).

 These model values were produced and recorded using a model and architecture that are incompatible with the department's current AVM and `model` database.